springgen-dev/springgen/docs/STARTER-DOCKER-SETUP.md

 # Docker Setup

-Starter project includes Docker support for local development.
+This project includes Docker support for local development.

 ---